 MLP Steering Committee Notifies the proponent/s of the outcome of the Stage 2 process.
-MLP Secretariat Where Cabinet declines the proposal, provide a debriefing session to the proponent to discuss reasons, where it is appropriate.
+MLP Secretariat • Where Cabinet declines the proponent/s response, provide a debriefing session to the proponent/s to discuss reasons, where it is appropriate.

-3.7.2.3.
-Lead Agency Negotiation Outside MLP Process
+3.7.5.1 Cabinet referral for Lead Agency Negotiation

-MLP Steering Committee The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent outside of the MLP process.
-Notifies the proponent of the outcome of the process.
+MLP Steering Committee The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent/s and finalise contracts.
+Notifies the proponent/s of the outcome of the process.
 Lead Agency Minister Reviews draft Cabinet submission and makes a recommendation to Cabinet.
 Acts in accordance with Cabinet instruction.
 Cabinet Decision or deferral including any additional requirements.

-4. Glossary
+4 Glossary

-Accountable Authority Accountable authority has the meaning given by Aganay section 3 of the Financial Management Act 2006.
+Accountable Authority Accountable authority has the meaning given by section 3 of the Financial Management Act 2006 .
 Agency Agency has the same meaning as State agency given by section 4 of the Procurement Act 2020 .
+Business Case Key overarching document setting out justification, scope, and deliverability of the proposal.
 Expression of Interest Instrument used by the State to approach the market in circumstances where the First Mover Advantage Pathway is adopted.
+Final Offer Includes commercial, legal, and other terms that form the basis of a final contract between the State and proponent.
 General Direction Means a general procurement direction issued by the Minister under Part 4 of the Procurement Act 2020 .
-General Directions may be found on the wa.gov.au website.
+General Procurement Directions may be found on the wa.gov.au website.
 GTE Government Trading Enterprise Lead Agency The Lead Agency is the Agency or GTE considered to have the technical expertise and/or legislative or executive authority to inform the MLP process and oversee implementation, should a proposal be successful.
-Minister for Planning Minister responsible for the Policy.
-MLP Steering Committee The MLP Steering Committee oversees the implementation of the Policy and makes recommendations to Cabinet.
+Treasurer Minister responsible for the Policy.
+MLP Steering The MLP Steering Committee oversees the Committee implementation of the Policy and makes recommendations to Cabinet.
 The MLP Steering Committee includes Directors General/Chief Executive Officers of a number of Agencies.
 MLP Secretariat The MLP Secretariat supports the MLP Steering Committee and provides a central point of contact for the receipt of MLPs.
 MLP Terms and Conditions Means the MLP Terms and Conditions published on the MLP website on www.wa.gov.au Policy The Market-Led Proposals Policy.
 Problem and Opportunity Statement Process for the government to publish specific problem or opportunity statements, inviting industry to provide innovative solutions for consideration.
 Strategic Asset Management Framework The WA Government Strategic Asset Management Framework (SAMF) sets out certain requirements for inclusion in business cases for infrastructure proposals.
 Further information about SAMF may be found on the wa.gov.au website.
-Stage 2 Deliverables Stage 2 Deliverables will include but are not limited to: a business case; and an offer capable of acceptance.
-Western Australian Procurement Rules Means the Western Australian Procurement Rules, issued as a General Direction, under the Procurement Act 2020 .
+Stage 2 Deliverables Stage 2 Deliverables will include but are not limited to: a business case; and a final offer capable of acceptance.
+Western Australian Procurement Rules Means the Western Australian Procurement Rules, issued as a General Procurement Direction, under the Procurement Act 2020 .